 Common causes of penetrating damp are; leaking walls, air gaps, burst gutters and pipes, porous bricks, cavity wall problems and/or poor cavity insulation.
 It could be the result of a problem with plumbing such as an incorrectly set up washing machine.

 Damage to plastering, decaying timber and watermarks on masonry all indicate a potential problem with penetrating damp.
 You may even notice penetrating damp on your chimney caused by rain, condensation or even salt contamination.
+Concentrated and prolonged wetting of walls and external joinery arises from poorly maintained rainwater fittings, and leaks from parapet and valley gutters can cause significant damage to structural roof timbers.
+Hairline cracks in pointing and render invariably admit moisture where cement mortar has been used for repair, rather than lime.

 Penetrating damp can end up being a costly problem to fix so prevention is definitely the best method.
 Keep an eye out for any leaks and make sure window frames are air tight.